dotnet/csharplang/proposals/roles.md

 The *role_underlying_type* type may not be `dynamic`, a pointer, a nullable reference, a ref struct type, or an extension type.
 The *role_underlying_type* type must include all the type parameters from the extension type.
 The *role_underlying_type* may not include an *interface_type_list* (this is part of Phase C).
 An extension declaration must include an underlying type, unless it is partial.
-It is a compile-time error if no part of a partial extension type includes an underlying type, or the underlying type from differs amongst all the parts.
+It is a compile-time error if no part of a partial extension type includes an underlying type, or the underlying type differs amongst all the parts.
 When a partial extension declaration includes an accessibility specification, that specification shall agree with all other parts that include an accessibility specification.
 If no part of a partial extension includes an accessibility specification, the type is given the appropriate default accessibility (`internal`).
 The underlying type of an extension type shall be at least as accessible as the extension type itself.
 This declares a ref struct type with that name.
 It inherits from type `System.ValueType`.